Algorithmic approach to simulate Hamiltonian dynamics and an NMR simulation of Quantum State Transfer

-How does the effectiveness of the QST protocol change if the couplings $J_j$ of the Ising Hamiltonian are imperfect?
-We consider the case where the deviations of the couplings from their Ising values are equal, i.e $\delta J_1=\delta J_2$; and use the NMR simulator to test the QST process by determining sequences that simulate the unitaries resulting from the changed Hamiltonians.
-Two representative examples of these sequences are shown in Fig. \ref{fig:skew1} and \ref{fig:skew2}.
-Not surprisingly, from a decomposition point of view, these sequences have a larger structure compared to the Ising Hamiltonian with perfect couplings.
-Our experimental results (Fig. \ref{fig:ising3}ii) show that the state recovered is corrupted by an additional phase, and the degree of corruption increases with the error of couplings.
-Consequently, the final state on the last qubit is not a faithful reflection of $|\psi_I\rangle$, and the QST process is imperfect.
-Moreover, the transfer efficiency -- characterized by the maximum signal amplitude -- decreases with the error of couplings.
+To see the role of symmetry in the study of the robustness of the PPD (thus of the protocol) to coupling errors, we consider the simplest case of static disorder in the engineered couplings \cite{robust-QST,robust-QST2}, where the deviations of the couplings from their ideal values are independent of qubit position, \textit{i.e} $\delta J_1=\delta J_2$.
+A representative example of the pulse sequence for this simulation is shown in Fig.~\ref{fig:skew1} \cite{ajoy-supp}.
+The experimental results (Fig. \ref{fig:ising3}ii) show that the state recovered is corrupted by an additional phase, and the degree of corruption increases with the error of couplings.
+Hence, the transfer fidelity -- characterized by how closely the final state reproduces the initial state -- decreases with the error of couplings.

-Summarizing, we have presented an algorithm to provide a decomposition for any desired unitary operator in a manner that provides an intuitive understanding of its internal structure, and which allows the unitary to be simulated by an NMR QIP.
-We used it to experimentally verify the quantum state transfer protocol \cite{franco2} in spin chains based on the Ising Hamiltonian.